 How many people are in a class?

-The number depends on how many people sign-up.
-There may be two in a class or ten.
+The number depends on how many people sign up.

 Classes have already started.
 May I/my child still register?

 We highly recommend you to pre-register so instructors know what to expect on the first day and the basics of swimming will not be missed.
 However, if there is still space you may register and join the class.
 Please check with the lead instructor and Activity Center front control desk about openings.

 We do our best to provide each student with a sufficient amount of attention within a class.
 There are usually two instructors present at every class.
 Ratio is about five students to one instructor.
 Students will be grouped according to skill level.

 I/my child can't make a class.
 May I reschedule?